johnelse/ocaml-webtest/README.md

 let () = Webtest_js.Runner.setup suite
 ```

-This will create the global Javascript object `webtest` which exposes a simple
+This will create the global JavaScript object `webtest` which exposes a simple
 API for running the test suite.

 * `webtest.run` is a function with no arguments - calling it will run the test